rackerlabs/rackspace-how-to/content/cloud-load-balancers/cloud-load-balancers-faq.md

 ### Load balancing

-#### What is a Cloud Load Balancer?
+#### What is a Rackspace Cloud Load Balancer?

 Your business's website, applications, and web-based workloads depend on high availability.
-Rackspace [Cloud Load Balancers](http://www.rackspace.com/cloud/load-balancing/) enable you to quickly balance the workload of multiple Cloud Servers for optimal traffic management and maximum failover protection.
+Rackspace [Cloud Load Balancers](http://www.rackspace.com/cloud/load-balancing/) enable you to quickly balance the workload of multiple Rackspace Cloud Servers for optimal traffic management and maximum failover protection.
 Load balancers distribute workloads across two or more servers, network links, or other resources to maximize throughput, minimize response time, and